brooklynrail/brooklynrail-platform/content/events/2021/12/justleadershipusa-reverend-vivian-nixon-and-deanna-hoskins.md

 title: "JustLeadershipUSA: Reverend Vivian Nixon and DeAnna Hoskins"
 deck: Featuring Rev. Nixon, Hoskins, and Rev. Dr. Donna Schaper
-summary: Leaders in criminal justice reform Reverend Vivian Nixon and DeAnna Hoskins sit down with Reverend Dr. Donna Schaper for a conversation on the work of JustLeadershipUSA.
-We conclude with a poetry reading.
+summary: Leaders in criminal justice reform Reverend Vivian Nixon and DeAnna Hoskins sit down with Rail Editor-at-Large Reverend Dr. Donna Schaper for a conversation on the work of JustLeadershipUSA.
+We conclude with a poetry reading by Rail Poetry Editor Anselm Berrigan..
 people:
   - person: reverend-vivian-d-nixon
   - person: deanna-hoskins